 Commissioner John MatearBoard Member

 I am a retired Salvation Army Officer having served for 34 years, the final appointment being as Territorial Commander in the United Kingdom Territory with the Republic of Ireland.
-I was appointed Chair of Saha in September 2012.
+I joined the saha Board in July 2012 and was subsequently appointed Chair of the Board in September 2012.

 I have also been challenged and humbled as I have had the privilege to meet with our clients – young and old alike.
 When I am not working, I enjoy most sports and in particular football – as a long-standing Leeds United supporter I have been suffering for too long!